Richmond Concrete Pros - Richmond, Virginia

 4. If desired, coloring can then be applied to bring the old concrete back to life and make it look beautiful again.
 A seal coat is the last layer that is put in place, and it seals the concrete and ensures it will remain protected against weather exposure.

 5. The curing process takes up to 72 hours, and during this time, the driveway, walkway, flooring, or patio cannot be used.
+This process really only works if the foundation for the cracked concrete is stable and done correctly.
+The reality is that if this was the case, the concrete likely would not have cracked in the first place.

 What Is the Difference Between Structural and Architectural Concrete?